UNIVERSITY OF SOUTH FLORIDA

 Know Your Enemy

 Your enemy is invisible.
-It’s not exactly alive, but it’s not dead either: It could be best described as “near the boundary between the living and the nonliving.”
+It’s not exactly alive, but it’s not dead either: It could be best described asnear the boundary between the living and the nonliving.”
 Once inside its victim’s body, it leads a borrowed life.
 And it wants to use you as its next host.

 “You can’t scare a virus.
 You can’t negotiate with a virus.
 You can’t make a separate peace with a virus.
-A virus has a biological imperative, which is to infect and spread,” says Max Brooks, the author of the The Zombie Survival Guide.
+A virus has a biological imperative, which is to infect and spread,” says Max Brooks, the author of The Zombie Survival Guide.

-But we can stop it.
+But you can fight it.

 A woman cleans the screen of her smart phone with disposable wipe